rehypejs/rehype-minify/packages/hast-util-to-string/readme.md

 ### `toString(node)`

-Transform a node to string.
+Transform a node to a string.

 ## License